rosmed/rosmed.github.io/ismr2026/catheter_model.md

 ![Terminal showing the relaunch command after rebuild](images/catheter_19_launch_catheter.png)

-Relaunch the teleop in the second terminal as before.
-Both Gazebo and RViz will show the updated catheter model.
+Relaunch the teleop in the second terminal as before and press keys to move the catheter base.
+The shaft of the catheter looks more flexible than Step 9.

 ![Gazebo, RViz, and teleop terminal all visible with updated catheter model](images/catheter_20_teleop.png)